Between Lake and Peaks

 The History of Zell am See

 The history of Zell am See goes back a long way – and it begins long before the village was given its current name.
-Archaeological finds prove that the region was already inhabited in the late Bronze Age (approx. 1,100-800 BC).
-The location on the shores of Lake Zell, surrounded by fertile soil and protected by the surrounding mountains, offered ideal conditions for trade, agriculture and fishing.
+Archaeological finds show that the region was already inhabited in the late Bronze Age (approx. 1,100-800 BC).

 The 19th century marked a turning point.
 With the opening of the Gisela Railway in 1875, Zell am See was connected to the rail network – and tourism began to flourish.
 Wealthy travelers from Vienna, Munich, and even overseas discovered the charm of the Alpine landscape.
-In Grand Hotel Zell am See which 1896 opened in 1896, set another milestone: it brought glamorous splendor to the region and made the town an integral part of the international travel scene.

 Today, Zell am See blends its centuries-old heritage with modern tourism.
 Historic landmarks such as the St. Hippolytus parish church (construction began in the 11th century) or the local history museum are reminders of times gone by, while modern infrastructure and a wide range of leisure activities bring guests into the 21st century.